 Materials & Notes

-- Fabric stiffener.
-I used Beacon Stiffen Stuff, other suggestions below
+• Fabric stiffener.
+I used Beacon Stiffen Stuff

-- Blocking board or something to pin the web out on.
+• Blocking mat or something to pin the web out on.
 I have Boye foam blocking pieces.

-Finished size: 12cm diameter approx. You can make a larger spider web by adding more rounds to the pattern below.
+Finished size: 5 inches (12cm( diameter approx. You can make a larger spider web by adding more rounds to the pattern below.

 Gauge is not important here.
 While you can use any weight yarn, thinner yarns give a better spider web effect.
 Make sure you change the hook size to suit your yarn.
 You can use a hook size around that suggested on the ball band, or increase your hook size for a looser, lacier web.